Sammy at Welcome Center

 Students that submit a paper California College Promise Grant application and do not meet the qualification, will have their application returned.

 Students that pay their tuition and are later determined eligible for the California College Promise Grant, will be issued a refund for the amount covered by this grant.
-Please note that eligibility must be established before the end of the semester that they wish to be considered, in order to receive a refund.
+Please note that eligibility must be established before the end of the academic year that they wish to be considered, in order to receive a refund.

 For further general refund questions or information about your refund status, please contact Student Accounts.